LittleRat Review

 Slot, groove, trench, rabbet, and even sliding dovetails are all in the same family of joinery.
 Sliding dovetail ends would be cut in a manner just like a tenon.
 The sliding DT groove would be cut with the face of the stock up against the base plate.
 Because the Y axis stroke is so small only small frame joints can be cut, not for example a bookcase shelf slot.

 There is no length limitation on the LittleRat.
 If long stock needs to be grooved or rabbeted, the stock does need to be supported because in this mode, the LittleRat operates exactly like an upside down router table.
 Running long stock on the LittleRat is going to be more inconvenient that the same operation performed on a router table because it will be fighting gravity.
-Since my router table is only one step away, I would never use the LittleRat for this.
+I personally would not ever use the tool this way, it's just too cumbersome.
+Besides, every time I have big a fight with gravity, I loose.

 Dust Collection